radoveden/gettingandcleaningdata/CodeBook.md

+##Rows
-The columns are identified by the number of the test person, followed by the activity:
+The rows are identified by the number of the test person (1-3), followed by the activity:
 - laying
 - sitting
 - standing